CrypticSpider/dwm-dots/README.md

 cd ~/.config/dwmblocks/ \
 make clean install
 ```
+# Start Dwm With New Configs

-5. **Use .xinitrc If You Don't Use Display Manager**
+## Use **.xinitrc** If You Don't Use Display Manager

 ```bash
 cp .xinitrc ~/
 ```

-6. If You Use .xinitrc, Then You Can Run It When Your Shell Start:
+# If You Use .xinitrc, Then You Can Run Dwm When Your Shell Start:
    **Add The Following To Your .shellnamerc**

 ```bash